kitttn/temptest/Hardware-Overview.md

 Notes:

 - A previous version of the BDB, the "BDB2A", is also in use.
-If you have one, it should have been reworked as necessary to make it work with any BDB2B instructions in this wiki.
+If you have one, it should have been reworked as necessary to make it work the same as BDB2B.
 - Older versions of the BDB, BDB1A and BDB1B, are no longer supported.

 BDB's features include: